curriculumCF/meet_app_4.5_before_app.css/README.md

    - CLIENT_SECRET (get it from your Google Calendar API credentials file)
    - CALENDAR_ID (set its value to this string: "fullstackwebdev@careerfoundry.com")

-**Note that this demo repo contains the solution for task the task for Exercise 4.4**
+**Note that this demo repo contains a sample solution for the Exercise 4.4 task**